MasLiang/MasLiang.github.io/index.md

+# About me

-Jiawei Liang is currently a PhD student superivised by Professor Wei Zhang in Reconfigurable computing system laboratory ([RCSL](https://eeweiz.home.ece.ust.hk/)) at the Department of Electronic & Computer Engineering in HKUST.
-His research interests focus on hardware system and EDA for FPGA.
+I'm currently a PhD student superivised by Professor Wei Zhang in Reconfigurable computing system laboratory ([RCSL](https://eeweiz.home.ece.ust.hk/)) at the Department of Electronic & Computer Engineering in HKUST.
+My research interests focus on hardware system and EDA for FPGA.
-Previously, He obtained BEng and MSc Degree in school of EE from Beihang University, China.
-He worked for CNN pruning at that time.
-Later, he served as an IC designer for 2 years.
+Previously, I obtained BEng and MSc Degree in school of EE from Beihang University, China, working for CNN pruning at that time.
+Later, I served as an IC designer for 2 years.

 * * *